Last updated on June 14th, 2020

 So use these forums for their wonderfulness, and at the same time, remember your situation may be different from that of the person giving you advice.

 Take care to protect your child’s anonymity, and be careful about the level of detail you give.
 With a short internet search, your child or your therapist can easily find what you write.
 There are parents who have deleted a year’s worth of posts and changed their username because their child discovered the site.
 Children have every right to want privacy.

 Online support groups and events for parents

 I am so impressed with the Around the Dinner Table forum, which is part of the parent organisation FEAST.
 This forum is moderated with care.
 Members get much support, kindness and encouragement.
 There is a commitment to sharing information that is science-based, and where science has no answers, there is a wealth of personal experience to draw from.
 You'll find help on feeding your child at home, or dealing with eating disorder inpatient units, or with clinicians who don't know enough about the illness.

 The forum is international, but notice this section as it may help you immediately to get local information: 'Connect with local members wherever you are in the world'.
 Note also all the information for parents in the Hall of Fame section.

 You have to join to post anything, but I believe anyone can read what's on the forum.

-There’s also Facebook group EDParent2Pro where parents can pose questions to professionals.
+There's also Facebook group EDParent2Pro where parents can pose questions to a small number of professionals.

 The International Eating Disorder Action (IEDAction) Facebook group is a world-wide bunch of hard-working parents, carers, survivors, sufferers and others, campaigning for better education and treatment.
 They've also created a World Eating Disorders Action day (in June).
 There is also an IEDAction website.